mfldosari/mfldosari/README.md

   🚀 Passionate about DevSecOps and Cloud Computing <br/>
   💻 Skilled in Frontend & Backend Development <br/>
   🛠️ IaC with Terraform & Ansible, Dockerized Deployment<br/>
+     SaC with Ansible <br/>
+     Containerize applications and Deploy them with Docker <br/>
   ☁️ Digital Transformation on AWS & Azure <br/>
      Proficient in Python 🐍 | Go 🦫 | JavaScript ⚡
 </h3>